Vision Screening Program

 While we encourage vision screening for senior kindergarten students, it is not mandatory.
 Parents/guardians can choose to have their child “opt out” by calling public health at 705.522.9200, ext.
 220 or email email@example.com.

 What is the difference between vision screening and a comprehensive eye examination?

 Vision screening helps to detect risk factors for certain vision disorders.
 Vision screening is not designed to detect all vision problems.
-For this reason, we encourage you to contact an optometrist to book a comprehensive eye exam for your child.
+For this reason, we encourage you to contact an eye doctor to book a comprehensive eye exam for your child.

 There is no cost for children 0 to 19 years of age with a valid Ontario Health Insurance Plan (OHIP) card to have a comprehensive eye exam, once every 12 months.

 Comprehensive eye examinations are important to detect vision problems that may interfere with a child’s eye health, learning and social development.
 In rare cases, some untreated problems can lead to permanent vision loss or other vision disorders.

 Eye glasses can be expensive.
 There are services in the community to help you:

 - Call Public Health Sudbury & Districts at 705.522.9200, ext.
 220 or toll-free at 1.866.522.9200, ext.
 220.

 - The Eye See Eye Learn program provides children in Junior Kindergarten with one free pair of eye glasses with their OHIP-covered exam, if prescribed by an eye doctor .
 To find a participating Eye See Eye Learn eye doctor, visit their website